basho/basho_docs/source/languages/en/riakcs/cookbooks/Querying-Storage-Statistics.md

 {{#1.4.4+}}

-Storage usage is calculated per each bucket.
-If there happened any errors while calculating a bucket, its result will be replaced with error string.
+If any errors occurred during calculation for a bucket, the error will be returned (e.g., timeout) instead of a bucket's usage.

 ```json
     {